scc-digitalhub/postgrest-operator/README.md

-# postgrest-operator
+# PostgREST operator

-Currently, the operator will only be able to create PostgREST instances to expose data from the database the operator is configured for.
+A Kubernetes operator to start instances of PostgREST.

 ## Installation
 There is an available deployment file ready to be used.
 Install operator and CRD: